Camp Stanislaus Marks 25th Summer

 Brother Lee Barker Leads Schools Through Tumultuous Times

-When Brother Lee Barker took over in 1996, SSC faced effects of significant civil rights changes in the country and major religious changes in the Church and the Second Vatican Council.
+When Brother Lee Barker took over in 1996, SSC faced the effects of significant civil rights changes in the country and major religious changes in the Church and the Second Vatican Council.
 With much help from the SVDs at the local seminary, the faculty and dormitory were quietly integrated in 1967 without fanfare or incident.
 The Religion program was overhauled, and the chapel was modified to accommodate the new liturgy.
 The number of resident students increased to 215 to a capacity of 300, and total enrollment grew from 380 to 640.
-Brother Lee dealt well with the m any challenges of building a new school, hiring lay staff, inviting OLA girls to classes at SSC, and helping older Brothers retire.
+Brother Lee dealt well with the many challenges of building a new school, hiring lay staff, inviting OLA girls to classes at SSC, and helping older Brothers retire.

 In 1968 the SSC yearbook resumed publication under the title Reflection with Brother William Boyles as faculty advisor.
 Students dedicated their first edition to Brother Loyola Mattingly, well respected teacher of Religion, Latin, French, and social studies.